slv87645/flask-starter-app/README.md

 ![front-end](doc_img_step7/image2.png)

-Upon clicking one of the edit buttons:
+Upon clicking one of the edit buttons, we'll route to our edit_people.j2 page:

 ![edit page](doc_img_step7/image3.png)

-Alright, now let’s jump into the meat and potatoes of establishing creating our routes and executing queries in our app.py file to fulfill our CRUD functionalities.
+Alright, now let’s jump to the meat and potatoes of creating our routes and executing queries in our app.py file to fulfill our desired CRUD functionalities.

 ## Read